Pranieth95/polyglot-generator/README.md

 3) Based on the specified type, the tool creates a polyglot file that behaves as both a valid file (e.g., image/pdf) and an executable PHP script.

 4) The output file can be used for testing file upload vulnerabilities in web security assessments.

+ ## ⚠️ Disclaimer
+This tool is for educational and ethical web security testing only.
+Do NOT use it on any systems without explicit permission.